patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 chapters.
 I also rarely bothered to read specific sections offering solutions to problems I faced on a daily basis.
-Probably the solutions offered weren't too helpful, even though I worked as a Java programmer during that time, and _Clean Code_ is very much about Java.
+Probably the solutions offered weren't too helpful, even though I worked as a Java programmer during that time, and _Clean Code_ is very much about the kind of Java we wrote back in that particular time.
 So _Clean Code_ collected dust in my bookshelf.

 # Clean Code and the Klean Kode Kult